MENTOR ME CAREERS

 Sounds confusing?

-Simply FIFO full form (FIFO Full form)means, the old purchased raw materials, get sold first.
+Simply FIFO full form means, the oldest inventory of raw materials, get sold first.
 This means older costs are new and newer costs are old.

-Also I can understand it by saying that older inventory gets sold first and then we gradually progress to the newer purchased inventory.
+Also I can understand it by saying that older items are sold first and then we gradually progress to the newer purchased inventory.

 Wait!
 That doesn’t mean I literally go out and search for the old cupboard and then lay out like a maniac.